 Warner Robins, Georgia

-2nd-largest Air Force museum in the entire U.S. Acres of outdoor airplanes, and four giant hangars packed with exhibits.
+The second-largest Air Force museum in the entire U.S. Acres of outdoor airplanes, and four giant hangars packed with exhibits.
+And it's free.

 Simulated Third World slum encourages visitors to support the mission of improving houses around the world.

 Charles Lindbergh was famous for flying solo across the Atlantic.
 This statue marks the spot where he first flew solo, period.

 An exhibit depicting "the moment of capture" has gun barrels stick out of a wall in a room suddenly lit with moving spotlights.